ltungv/space-shooter-rs/README.md

 ## Todos

-Still thinking about the core mechanics and what interesting twist can be added to the game.
+Still thinking about the core mechanics and other interesting twists that can be added to the game.

 - [x] player ship controls
 - [ ] player ship health and damage